codebude/QRCoder/readme.md

 ## Usage

-You only need five lines of code, to generate and view your first QR code.
+You only need four lines of code, to generate and view your first QR code.

 ```csharp
 QRCodeGenerator qrGenerator = new QRCodeGenerator();